20 Weird French Words You Won’t Believe Exist!

 16. Saperlipopette

 Saperlipopette falls into the category of expressions most people don’t say sincerely these days, or can’t even believe were ever said sincerely.
 You might have said this word if you stubbed your toe, were surprised by someone or if you were just angry and needed to yell something non-vulgar.
+Saperlipopette appears in an early essay of the French poet Rimbaud.

 17. Balles

-Balles means bullets, but listen up!
-If you hear someone use this term in a market, weapons are probably not involved.
+Balles means bullets, but if you hear someone use this term in a market, weapons are probably not involved.
 That’s because it’s also a street term for euros.
 In the United States, it would be the equivalent of hearing “bucks”; you’re not talking about male deer, but rather dollars.
 If you want to sound really authentic, use balles when you’re emphatically complaining about how expensive something is!

 18. Fute-fute